 Necessary Conditions for Granting a Special Academic Leave

-- The Leave must be convenient to the program (or in the case of joint appointments, the programs) causing minimal disruption, as determined by the associate dean or academic director.
+- The Leave must be convenient to the program (or in the case of joint appointments, the programs) causing minimal disruption, as determined by the academic unit leader.

-- There is an approved plan for coverage of the faculty member’s duties while on leave, jointly agreed upon by the faculty member and his or her associate dean or academic director.
+- There is an approved proposed plan for coverage of the faculty member’s duties while on leave, jointly agreed upon by the faculty member and his or her academic unit leader.

 - The number of full-time faculty on leave within a single division or department cannot exceed 20 percent of the total number of full-time faculty in that division or department.
 Exceptions require prior approval from the Dean of SPS.

-- The Leave has been approved by the associate dean or academic director, the SPS Dean, and the Rank, Title, and Privilege Committee (RTP).
-In the case of joint appointments, the leave has been approved by academic leaders in each division, department, or program.
+- The Leave has been approved by the academic unit leader, the SPS Dean, and the Rank, Title, and Privilege Committee (RTP).
+In the case of joint appointments, the leave has been approved by the academic unit leader in each unit.

 Terms and Conditions of the Special Academic Leave